 With its abundance of high quality coal, Swansea became the copper smelting capital of the world, producing nearly 65% of the worlds copper.
-When deposits dwindled, the raw copper was then imported from as far afield as Chile.
+When deposits dwindled, the raw copper was then imported from as far away as Chile.
 With the number of sailors that had endured the journey around South America, they soon became known as the “Horners” [from having to travel around Cape Horn in Patagonia] and a pub near the docks is still called “The Cape Horner”.

 Swansea also claims the first ever passenger railway, the old Mumbles railway which skirted its way around Swansea bay, but sadly, this was dismantled in the 1960’s.
 However, Mumbles is still quite the destination as it has more than 100 restaurants and shops on the west side of Swansea Bay, and if the timing is right, the Mumbles Oyster Festival is one of the only ones in the United Kingdom.
 If oysters are your things, prepare to suck them down.